orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 - [blog post](https://blog.orbeon.com/2021/09/excel-export-and-import.html)

-### XML format for import/export
+### XML format for export and import

 Similarly to the import and export of Excel files, Orbeon Forms 2021.1 allows you to export form data and description to an XML file, and to reimport the data back.

 Orbeon Forms internally represents form data as XML.
 However, this import/export feature doesn't directly export that data.
 It exports:

+- export metadata (export date, etc.)
-- metadata about the form (title, etc.)
+- metadata about the form (title, etc.): `<form-metadata>` element
-- information about the structure of the form, including sections, grids, their labels, and more
+- information about the structure of the form, including sections, grids, their labels, and more: `<form-structure>` element
-- the data proper, but only data that is not always hidden
+- the data proper, but only data that is not always hidden: `<form-data>` element

-TODO: doc, blog
+This is [an example](https://gist.github.com/orbeon/99d75c9f624d68db07493ae508540de3) of XML export.

 ### Experimental offline mode